 In the electromagnetic spectrum, infrared rays are located between visible light and microwaves.
 The infrared wavelength has a wide range of 750nm to 14,000nm.
 It is usually divided into near infrared (NIR), short wave infrared (SWIR), medium wave infrared (MWIR) and long wave infrared (LWIR).
-Although infrared radiation in the short wave infrared band is invisible to the human eye, the way it interacts with objects is similar to visible wavelengths.
+Although infrared radiation in the short wave infrared band is invisible to the human eye, the way short wave infrared radiation interacts with objects is similar to visible wavelengths.

-Most short wave IR camera sensors are based on InGaAs materials.
+Most short wave IR camera sensors such as the semiconductor camera are based on InGaAs materials.
 They work in the same way as silicon-based CCD or sensors CMOS by converting photons into electrons, so they are called quantum detectors.

 1. The influence of dark current on image quality